lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 curl http://www.marmiton.org/recettes/recherche.aspx?aqt=fraise > marmiton.html
 ````

-The reason why we dump the page on our hard drive is that we'll run a Ruby script over it a hundrend times
+The reason why we dump the page on our hard drive is that we'll run a Ruby script over it a hundred times
 to test our code.
 It will be faster to open the file on disk rather than to make a network call to Marmiton.

 ### Parse with Nokogiri

 Nokogiri is a cool and famous gem to parse HTML documents (not only).
 Here is how you can use it to parse a document once you know the CSS selectors of the elements you are interested in.
-CSS seloectors will be explained later, but the gist of it is that you
+CSS selectors will be explained later, but the gist of it is that you
 can select all elements with a given `class` attribute by creating the query `.class`.

 For instance, if you want to find all elements with the `student` class in the following HTML, you will use the query `".student"`